How to file an advance notice and deposit a one-off guarantee

 Instructions for completing the advance notice

 Report the estimated receipt date or import date of the products.
-Take into account the time required for processing and dispatching the order as well as the time it takes to transport and deliver the products to the recipient.
+Take into account the time required for processing and dispatching the order as well as the time it takes to transport and deliver the products to the consignee.
 The date of receipt must be within 90 days from the date when the advance notice was filed.
 The date cannot be in the past.

 If you are filing the advance notice on paper, enter the date as ddmmyyyy.